(La Fille de Dracula)

 Britt Nichols (Luisa Karlstein), Anne Libert (Karine), Alberto Dalbes (Inspector Ptuschko), Jess Franco (Cyril Jefferson), Daniel White (Max Karlstein), Howard Vernon (Count Karlstein)

 Luisa Karlstein is called to the bed of her dying Aunt Edith at Castle Karlstein.
 Before she dies, Edith tells Luisa that the Karlsteins are a family of vampires and that her ancestor, the original Count Karlstein, lies buried in the crypt.
-Afterwards, Luisa goes and finds the count’s coffin and discovers that he is undead.
-As she takes Karine as her lover, a police inspector investigates a series of killings around the town, dismissing the locals who insist these are being caused by vampires.
+Afterwards, Luisa goes and finds the count’s coffin and discovers that he is alive in undeath.
+As Luisa takes Karine as her lover, a police inspector investigates a series of killings around the town, dismissing the locals who insist these are being caused by vampires.

 The late Jesus or Jess Franco (1930-2013) is considered the world’s most prolific director.
 Between 1957 and 2013, Franco directed a purported 199 feature films.
 Many of these exist under a labyrinth of alternate titles and different cuts.
 Franco’s most prolific heyday were during the late 1960s to the mid-1970s.
 During this period, he was producing easily six to eight films per year.
 His output covered a great many different genres from thrillers, spy films and science-fiction but most of all horror and erotica/pornography.
 Franco’s films have attained a certain cult following for their arty pretentions, although just as many of them are cheaply made.
 (A full list of Jess Franco’s other genre films is at the bottom of the page).